kdannothere/tracker/README.md

-Here is a more professional version of the README.md text:

 # Tracker

 Tracker is an Android application that allows you to track locations and send them to a Firebase/Cloud Firestore server.
 The app also displays collected locations of authenticated users on a map.